-The Center for Genomic Regulation (CRG) launches the 4th Summer Internship Program to provide undergraduate students with the opportunity to conduct summer research at the CRG.
-The goal of the program is to encourage students, from any nationality, in the pursuit of a scientific career and to introduce them to an international laboratory experience.
+The Centre for Genomic Regulation (CRG) launches the 10th Summer Internship Programme to provide undergraduate students the opportunity to conduct summer research at the CRG.
+The goal of the programme is to encourage students, from any nationality, in the pursuit of a scientific career and to introduce them to an international laboratory experience.

-- Two full years (4 semesters) of college course work completed by the time the internship commences
+- Two full years (4 semesters) of undergraduate course work completed by the time the internship commences.

-Applications for the CRG Summer Internship Program are accepted exclusively online through our online application system.
-Candidates must prepare their online application in English.
+Applications for the CRG Summer Internship Programme are accepted exclusively online through our online application system.

 The application will include the following information: